Start Building for Free

 See the Jobs and steps page for more information.

-CircleCI has various user types with permissions inherited from VCS accounts.
+CircleCI has various user roles with permissions inherited from VCS accounts.

 • The Organization Administrator is a permission level inherited from your VCS: